cherry5231/About-Me/README.md

 # About-Me

 ## Requirements

-</> Markdown
-  1.VS CODE
-  2.HTML extension from VS code
+1. VS Code
+2. HTML Extension for VS Code
-  3.Live Server Extension from VS code
+3. Live Server Extension for VS Code

 ## Description

-The html file i uplaoded is just a test html code to write a info about me , downlaod the filo and run it in your VS code only When the html extension and the live server extension is downlaoded
+The uploaded HTML file is just a test project used to write information about me.